 - Presentation & Interviews

 Subjects offered depend on students’ choices, so not every subject is available every week.
-However, we make every effort to give students their first choices.
+However, every effort is made to give students their first choices.
+Every student will have an individual timetable which is written to meet their individual needs.

 Activities and Excursions: